jaepass/commercejs-vuejs-cart/README.md

 Now with the product data object available, we can use the various endpoints to render out in elements in our template.

-1. ### Create our products item component
+1. ### Create our product item component

 Because of the nature of Vue and most modern frameworks, components are a way to encapsulate a group of elements together to reuse as custom components throughout your application.
 We will be creating two components for our products, one will be our single product item and another to render out the list of product items.

 In `src/components`, lets first create a new file and name it `ProductItem.vue`.
 In this component file, lets start by naming our component and defining a product prop in the script tag:

 ```html
 <script>